Francesco Hayez: Late work, after 1848

+Critical assessment

 Over the course of a long career, Hayez proved to be particularly prolific.
 His output included historic paintings designed to appeal to the patriotic sensibility of his patrons as well as works reflecting the desire to accompany a Neoclassic style to grand themes, either from biblical or classical literature.
 He also painted scenes from theatrical presentations.
 Conspicuously absent from his oeuvre, however, are altarpieces - possibly due to the Napoleonic invasions that deconsecrated many churches and convents in Northern Italy.
 Art historian Corrado Ricci described Hayez as a classicist who then evolved into a style of emotional tumult.

 His portraits have the intensity of Ingres and the Nazarene movement.
 Often sitting, Hayez's subjects are often dressed in austere, black and white clothing, with little to no accoutrements.
 While Hayez made portraits for the nobility, he also explored other subjects like fellow artists and musicians.
 Late in his career, he is known to have worked using photographs.

 One of Hayez's favorite themes was semi-clothed Odalisque evocative of oriental themes – a favorite topic of Romantic painters.
 The depictions of harems and their women allowed artists the ability to paint scenes otherwise not acceptable within society.
 Even Hayez's Mary Magdalene has more sensuality than religious fervor.

-Hayez's painting The Kiss was considered among his best work by his contemporaries, and is possibly his most well-known effort.
-The anonymous, unaffected gesture of the couple does not require knowledge of myth or literature to interpret, and appeals to a modern gaze.

 A scientific assessment of Hayez's career has been made complicated by his proclivity for not signing or dating his works.
 Often dates in his paintings indicate when the work was acquired or sold, not the time of its creation.
 Moreover, he often painted the same compositions several times with minimal variations if any at all.